SAM Blog & News

 • coordinate trades across accounts to avoid reducing exposure to an asset class in one account and simultaneously increasing it in another.

-• minimize the tax effect of sales by preferentially realizing losses in taxable accounts and gains in tax-advantaged accounts.
+• minimize the tax effect of sales by preferentially realizing losses in taxable accounts and gains in qualified (tax-advantaged) accounts.

 And this is exactly what we do.
 Every day, we compare the combined holdings of the accounts in a household to the household-level target asset allocation.
 If there’s an imbalance, we try to correct it by making sales in whatever accounts minimize taxable capital gains.
 That means first selling in a taxable account if that generates a loss, then selling in qualified accounts, and finally, selling in whatever taxable accounts generate the least taxable gains.
 At the same time, we’ll make sure we obey account-level restrictions on asset-class drift and product choices (e.g. only buy muni-bonds in the taxable accounts; only buy Vanguard funds in the Roth IRA).
 And we’ll make sure that we don’t create wash sales across accounts.